Skip to content

-I know I’m not the only one that enjoys wearing their training shoes for daily wear and on a casual basis.
-Some days I don’t feel like bringing multiple shoes with me so I like to opt for one pair that I can wear to things like work, errands, and then to the gym.
+I know I’m not the only one who enjoys wearing training shoes for daily wear and casual occasions.
+Some days, I don’t feel like bringing multiple shoes with me, so I like to opt for one pair that I can wear to work, errands, and the gym.

-Similar to a training shoe’s performance, when it comes to wearing training shoes for daily wear, not every shoe is created equal.
-Every training shoe will fit and perform slightly differently and understanding your wants and needs can be important for choosing the best training shoes for casual wear.
+Similar to a training shoe’s performance, not every shoe is created equal when it comes to wearing training shoes for daily wear.
+Every training shoe will fit and perform slightly differently, and understanding your wants and needs can be important for choosing the best training shoes for casual wear.

 As someone who’s far too invested in training shoes, I have a list of training shoes that I’ll use for daily wear based on what I’m doing during the day and what type of workout I plan to tackle in them.
 By doing this, I can have the best of both the performance and casual wear worlds.